The Autumn Budget 2025 followed a week of speculation, including leaked OBR forecasts pointing to weaker productivity and limited fiscal headroom.

 Why this is happening:

-Government intends to strengthen energy security and accelerate the shift away from imported fossil fuels.
+The government intends to strengthen energy security and accelerate the shift away from imported fossil fuels.

 Impact on businesses:

-Positive long term signal for the UK’s clean energy mix
+Positive long-term signal for the UK’s clean energy mix

-No new incentives for on site generation or battery storage
+No new incentives for on-site generation or battery storage

-No change to payback periods for low carbon heat or efficiency upgrades
+No change to payback periods for low-carbon heat or efficiency upgrades

 Strategic certainty without immediate financial support